vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Oreator, also Kama and Kālal to the creation or support of 1493-95; O. is put in Upa heaven and earth by different niṣads in the distant and dim gods, 1492; statements about past, while in Biblical chrono- Cr, and dissolution of the upi. logy it is pat at 4004 B.O. verse in the Upaniṣads are following James Ussher, Arch valid only on the practical or bishop of Armagh, in 17th empirical plane but from the century 1506n; description of highest metaphysical point of state before C. in æg.
 X. 129; the Vedānta, there is no Cr. none in reality, aoc. to PMS nor dissolution, the individual and Śloka-vārtika, 1209-10, soal is not really in bondage 1483n; Mahābhārata, parti.
 1506; Tai.
 Br. passages on cularly Śantiparvan, frequently creation and Prajāpati as orea states theories of C. 1517-18; tor 1496-97; Upadiṣads like purpose of the description of Tai. ( III, 1) and Chān.
 (III. creation and dissolution in the 14 ) state that the creation, Smrtis, epics, Purāṇas, etc. is, preservation and absorption of 400, to Kumārila, to show the all bhūlas is due to brahman distinotion between the powers 1484, 1500; various state of daiva and human effort, ments about C. in Sat.
 Br.
 1261-62; Purāṇas devote 1495-96; Vedāntasātra relies thousands of verses to O. 1519– on Upaniṣads that brahman is 22 ; statements in the Upa- the creator, sustainer and deg niṣads about creation are not

 troyer, 1484; Yāj.
-Smrti 1519. to be taken, aco, to Saṅkara, Creator: (vide ander' brahman', literally, they are ineant to God, Nāsadiyasūkta') : in lead on to the knowledge of Rgveda different Gods ( such brahman and non-difference as Indra, Mitra, Prajapati, from brahman 1488, 1506; Sāo- Varıṇa) are referred to as khya soheme of guṇas, tan- creators of heaven and earth, mātris eto, brought in descri- 1491-93; Kausitaki Br. men bing creation by Nārāyaṇa or tions Prajapati as the creator Hiranyagarbha, as in Matsya, and identifies him wiib Yajia, Vispa, Mārkandeye 1519-22; 1497; no name given to Cr. several theories on O. in Manu- in Nāsadiya Sukta, but Cr. is smrti, two of which have some only mentioned as "Tadekam' Sādkbys doctrines, 1516-17; (that one) as in Upaniṣads several hymns on C. in Rg.
+Smrti 1519. to be taken, aco, to Śhaṅkara, Creator: (vide ander' brahman', literally, they are ineant to God, Nāsadiyasūkta') : in lead on to the knowledge of Rgveda different Gods ( such brahman and non-difference as Indra, Mitra, Prajapati, from brahman 1488, 1506; Sāo- Varıṇa) are referred to as khya soheme of guṇas, tan- creators of heaven and earth, mātris eto, brought in descri- 1491-93; Kausitaki Br. men bing creation by Nārāyaṇa or tions Prajapati as the creator Hiranyagarbha, as in Matsya, and identifies him wiib Yajia, Vispa, Mārkandeye 1519-22; 1497; no name given to Cr. several theories on O. in Manu- in Nāsadiya Sukta, but Cr. is smrti, two of which have some only mentioned as "Tadekam' Sādkbys doctrines, 1516-17; (that one) as in Upaniṣads several hymns on C. in Rg.
 1490–91; Tai, S. pames Pra (X. 72, X. 81-82, X. 90, X. jāpati several times as creator 121, X, 129 ) examined and it of gods, asuras, people and as is shown that the Creator is performing tapas for that pur called by various names, 1488. pose, 1493, 91; several references in Rg.
 I Cūdāmani, a work on astrology